sillsdev/ptx2pdf/docs/documentation/diglot.md

 and the right column will use:
 	Gentium (default) at 12pt (column specific).

+### stylesheetL and stylesheetR
+The PTXprint user interface code loads the primary and secondary styling with
+\stylesheetL and \stylesheetR respectively.
+This means that all styling applied via the user interface is side-specific (as `\Marker pL` above).
+Thus introductory material, etc. should be prefaced with `\zglot|L\*` etc. to specify which

 ## Configuration items to go in foo-setup.tex (or main .tex file)